iqubit-org/phoenix/README.md

 Phoenix is a highly-effective VQA (variational quantum algorithm) application-specifc compiler based on BSF (binary symplectic form) of Pauli exponentiations and Clifford formalism.
 Different from ZX-calculus-like approaches (e.g., [TKet](https://github.com/CQCL/pytket-docs), [PauliOpt](https://github.com/hashberg-io/pauliopt)) and local peephole optimization approaches (e.g., [Paulihedral](https://arxiv.org/abs/2109.03371), [TKet](https://arxiv.org/abs/2309.01905v2)), Phoenix exploits global optimization opportunities for VQA programs to the largest extent, when representing Pauli strings as BSF and employing Clifford formalism on the higher-level IR.

-This repo includes benchmarking scripts and results with other SOTA baselines -- TKet, Paulihedral, and Tetris.
+This repo includes benchmarking scripts and results with other SOTA baselines -- TKet, Paulihedral, Tetris, and Rustiq ().
 Code of Paulihedral and Tetris are refactored and integrated in this repo.

 Backbone of this code repo builds on [unisys](https://github.com/Youngcius/unisys) and core functionalities of this Phoenix compiler are also integrated wihtin it.
 Another project [regulus](https://github.com/iqubit-org/regulus) (the reconfigurable quantum instruction set computers compiler) worth mentioning is also based on [unisys](https://github.com/Youngcius/unisys).